Apple Watch 7 rumors: The new smartwatch could get a size boost

 We speculate that the iPhone 13 event will take place on Sept.
 8, but this is an educated guess and not based on rumors or leaks.
 You can read more about our Apple event date predictions, including our patented (not really) "Labor Day hypothesis," in our iPhone 13 release date story.
 If both assumptions are correct, we'd expect to see the Apple Watch 7 on Sept.
 8 as well.

 Regardless of rumors, Apple has a pretty consistent history of unveiling its new smartwatch models annually in mid-September.
-Even in 2020, when the coronavirus pandemic made product announcement events go virtual and caused disruptions in the supply chain, delaying the unveiling of Apple's iPhone 12 line for a month, the Apple Watch Series 6 and Apple Watch SE both made their appearance on Sept.
+Even in 2020, when the pandemic made product announcement events go virtual and caused disruptions in the supply chain, (delaying the unveiling of Apple's iPhone 12 line for a month), the Apple Watch Series 6 and Apple Watch SE both made their appearance on Sept.
 15, 2020, at an online event.
 They were released three days later on Sept.
 18.

 Read more: The microchip shortage is one of the unforeseen outcomes of the pandemic